andykuo1/unus/README.md

 # Future Plans
 * Load files with a pretty loading screen
 * Find a better way to use multiple scripts
+* Find a better way to load shader files
+* Find a way to load any resource files (textures, etc.)
 * Register and verify users on connection (handshake)
 * Implement a proper entity-component system
 * Finish the game :)